Nolitha-Princess/shea-beauty/README.md

 Room for improvement:
 - The wishlist button can work and actually give information to the shop
 - The prohect can have an instore cart which notifies the shop of what someone wants and they can just get in shop and pick it up and pay without wasting time.

-To do:
-- Feature to be added 1
-- Feature to be added 2

 ## Acknowledgements